Esri/geotrigger-editor/README.md

 ### Testing locally

 Testing requires PhantomJS to be running.
 You can get it started by running `phantomjs --webdriver=4444`.
 The local server should already be running too.
+The `grunt test` task takes care of the latter part (see `Grunt Tasks` below).

 ## Grunt Tasks

 1. `grunt test`

-  This task will run the jshint, complexity, and cucumber tasks to see if the code does not smell.
+  This task will start a test server at `localhost:8080`, then run the jshint, complexity, and cucumber tasks to see if the code does not smell.

 2. `grunt dev`